isomerpages/mom-sec/_about-sec/how-do-i-qualify-for-sec.md

 title: How Do I Qualify For SEC
 permalink: /aboutsec/howdoiqualifyforsec/
 ---
 # How do I qualify for SEC

-Employers who make regular CPF contributions for their workers need not take further action in order to receive the SEC.
-MOM will automatically assess their eligibility\* and notify them by post before payments are made. <br><br>
+Employers who made regular CPF contributions for their workers need not take further action in order to receive the SEC.
+MOM would have automatically assess their eligibility\* and notify them by post before payments were made. <br><br>